 After a few daytime runs, mom and dad can try leaving the baby in daycare.
 Again, these should be short test runs – no more than an hour, with pick up times clearly communicated with the caregiver and an adequate amount of milk or formula supplied.
 This helps give both parents and the caregiver an idea of how that first day will go, though it may be too tricky to have the baby nap during these short runs.

+Breastfeeding is also a concern.
 “Bank milk as far in advance as possible and provide an ample supply to your childcare provider,” advises Dr. Maypole.
 The amount will vary according to the baby’s age but as an example, most 4-month-olds will drink four to six ounces every three to four hours.

 RELATED: How Much Does Daycare Really Cost?

 If parent’s aren’t already supplementing their baby’s diet with formula, it might be something to consider starting; it’s good to have an ample supply of nutrition on hand for the caregiver and sometimes pumping alone can’t produce the volume needed.
-It may not fly with La Leche, but the most important consideration is that babies get fed.

-When that fateful day comes, make the goodbye short and sweet, recommends Dr. Maypole.
+When that fateful baby daycare day comes, make the goodbye short and sweet, recommends Dr. Maypole.
 “Lingering goodbyes are more for the parent than the baby,” he says.
 Separation anxiety is often worse for parents than for kids.
 That’s because as long as their routines and schedules stay about the same, babies may not particularly notice when a parent leaves.
 That might feel weird, but it’s for the best to recognize it for the blessing that it is, kiss the kid, and head into the office.